Welcome

 A lease requires the tenant to notify the landlord of any assignment within 21 days and pay a £50 fee.
 What should the assignee do after completion?

 If the lease contains a qualified covenant against assignment, landlord’s written consent must be obtained before completion.
-The landlord may impose reasonable conditions, such as requiring references or an AGA.
+The landlord may impose reasonable conditions, such as requiring references, a rent deposit, an AGA (where lawful and reasonable), and payment of reasonable legal and surveyor’s costs.

 Modifying the Lease

 The terms of the lease cannot be changed on assignment.
-If the parties wish to vary the lease, a separate deed of variation is required, usually with landlord’s consent.
+If the parties wish to vary the lease, a separate deed of variation is required, usually with landlord’s consent (and, where titles are registered, often a Land Registry application to note the variation).
+Any variation of a registrable lease that affects the extent or terms materially may need to be protected on the register.

 Exam Warning